anthonyg56/HyperSets/README.md

 ## Lessons Learned

-Out of all themy projects, i'm most proud of this one and helped me grow as a developer the most.
+Out of all my projects, I'm most proud of this one and its helped me grow as a developer the most.
 There's alot to take away from the journey of building HyperSets to the point I would need to write 2 blog posts to cover everything.
-For the time being, ill try to highlight some key points I learned and believe is could help others to know.
+For the time being, i'll try to highlight some key points I learned and believe is could help others to know.

 #### Entrepreneurial lessons: